-We’re honored that Charles and Mary chose to celebrate their milestone at Mill Pond Health Campus, and wish them many more years of marital bliss!
+We’re honored that Charles and Mindy chose to celebrate their milestone at Mill Pond, and wish them many more years of marital bliss!

-If you’re searching for a community where life is not only lived, but celebrated, find a Trilogy campus near you.
+If you’re searching for a community where life is not only lived, but celebrated, visit our locations page to find a campus near you.